-According to the Bureau of Labor Statistics, this job is growing at a rate of about 7% which is a little bit faster than average.
-The median salary as of 2018 was $49,370.
+According to the Bureau of Labor Statistics, this job is growing at a rate of about 8% which is a little bit faster than average.
+The median salary as of 2019 was $50,600.
 Most event planners will have a bachelor’s degree as well as some experience in the hospitality/service industry.
-As this job requires a lot of coordination and event planner is typically an extremely organized person who is driven to follow through and pays close attention to details.
+As this job requires a lot of coordination, the event planner is typically an extremely organized person who is driven to follow through and pays close attention to details.
 The event planner and coordinator meets with a wide range of people and will likely have an easier time at their job if they like to talk with people and are good at forming relationships.

 Broadcast and Sound Engineering Technicians